Recoskie/JDasm/docs/Basics.md

 <h1 id="dTypes" style="clear:left;"><hr />Data types.</h1>

 Data types are limited and are the same across all systems (game boy color to PC).
 Even different system architecture types use the same data types.
-They are your building blocks for creating new picture formats, creating Disk drive formats such as FAT32, NTFS, or creating something new, or just writing software on the platform in general.
+They are your building blocks for creating new picture formats, creating Disk drive formats such as FAT32, NTFS, or creating something new, or just writing software on the platform, or console in general.

 <br />